zeespogeira/ADS-HouseOfThings/README.md

 ## 2. Goals

 The system shall:
-- Support multiple devices, including multiple types of sensors, actuators and hubs;
+- Support multiple devices, for instance types of sensors and actuators;
 - Support adding new devices easily;
 - Support adding triggers and actions through a user interface;
 - Allow monitorization of the system (sensors and actuators) through the user interface;
 - Work in simulated mode with simulated (software) devices;
 - Be easy to integrate with well-known systems, such as, SMS, Slack, WhatsApp, and other communication systems.

+## 3. Domain model

 ## 3. Design
 This section explains the design choices of the various